Ashbourne Medical PracticeClifton RoadAshbourneDerbyshire, DE6 1DRTel: 01335 230085

 Women have routine cervical smears with the practice nurses.
 All women between 25 and 64 will be invited for these when they are due.
 You are also welcome to see a practice nurse for a well woman check.
 It is helpful if you let our receptionists know if you want a smear or well woman check when you make an appointment.

-If you require any vaccinations relating to foreign travel you will need to complete a Travel Risk Assessment Form at least 12 weeks before you travel.
+If you require any private vaccinations relating to foreign travel or a risk assessment you will need to visit a travel clinic.

 Travelling in Europe

 If you are travelling to Europe the EU has published useful information for travellers on the European website.

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following:

 The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

 Some services are not covered under our contract with the NHS and we are therefore unable to provide them.
 Examples include the following:

 There is no obligation under the GMS regulations for a practice to provide occupational health services for patients.
 That responsibility rests with the employer under Health and Safety legislation, and in occupations where there is a risk to health from any form of work related infection it is the employer's duty to assess that risk and, if present, to protect the workforce.